 Two water quality models were used to determine the potential of different management practices to reduce TSS and nutrients in the Norman portion of the Lake Thunderbird Watershed.
-The Center for Watershed Protections Watershed Treatment Model (WTM) was used to model non-structural BMPs.
-The EPA supported HSPF model (Bicknell, 2001), which contributed to the development of the TMDL, was used to model urban/suburban BMPs and rural/agricultural BMPs.
+The Watershed Treatment Model (WTM) developed by the Center for Watershed Protection was used to model non-structural BMPs.
+The EPA supported HSPF model (Bicknell, 2001), which contributed to the development of the TMDL, was used to model urban/suburban BMPs and rural BMPs.
 Each sub-watershed was modeled independently to arrive at a predicted load reduction potential with multiple management measures applied.